 - Publish Consistently.
 Teach web crawlers to come back to your site on a regular basis and improve your rankings over time by publishing regular content for site visitors to enjoy.
-After all, the point of having a blog is to build a bigger following.
 Ranking higher in search results will help, and becoming a source to rely on for consistent content helps as well.

-Blogs don’t have to be just for sharing ideas.
-In fact, you can turn your WordPress blog into a fully functioning e-commerce shop, and still maintain your blog, all from the same place.
-You can sell physical items, services, digital downloads, and even accept donations for a cause all through your blog.
+You can turn your WordPress blog into a fully functioning e-commerce store, if you want to.
+You can sell physical items, services, digital downloads, and even accept donations via WordPress.

-- Become an affiliate marketer and make money just for promoting products and services on your blog that your readers go on to buy.
+- Become an affiliate and make money for promoting products and services.

 - Sign up for Google AdSense, display ads on your website, and make money every time someone clicks on one.

 - Sell ad space to others in your industry so they can promote their products and services to your audience base.

 - Create a membership site and save your very best content for those willing to pay for it.